30 Things To Do In The Netherlands – Suggested By Locals

 The Latin School of Rembrandt in the medieval center of Leiden

-26. Discover Delft And Delft Blue Pottery
+26. Delft And Delft Blue Pottery Tour

 The quaint city of Delft is incredibly charming because of its fascinating history, beautiful architecture, and lively terraces.
 Delft has many lovely canals and houses, just like Amsterdam, but with few tourists.